 Configuration of the DMP NTP source is done within the Cisco StadiumVision Director Management Dashboard.
-As a best practice, the Cisco StadiumVision Director server is already set as the NTP host by default.
+As a best practice, the Cisco StadiumVision Director server is already set as the NTP host by default for both the Cisco DMP 4310G and SV-4K media players.
 This does not need to be changed unless the venue requires a different NTP source.

-In Release 3.2, the Cisco StadiumVision Director server is itself enabled as an NTP host to provide timing to the DMPs only.
+The Cisco StadiumVision Director server is itself enabled as an NTP host to provide timing to the Cisco DMPs and SV-4Ks only.
 You also can use the Cisco StadiumVision Director server as the NTP host for your remote servers.
 Do not use Cisco StadiumVision Director as an NTP host for other devices in your network.

-- Prerequisites for Configuring NTP on Cisco StadiumVision Director Servers and DMPs, page 10 (required) - Configuring the System Date and Time Using NTP on Cisco StadiumVision Servers, page 11 (required) - Configuring NTP on DMPs, page 16 (required) - Verifying DMP Time Synchronization, page 21
+- Prerequisites for Configuring NTP on Cisco StadiumVision Director Servers and DMPs, page 21 (required) - Configuring the System Date and Time Using NTP on Cisco StadiumVision Servers, page 22 (required) - Configuring NTP on the Cisco DMP 4310G, page 26 (required) - Configuring NTP and PTP on the SV-4K Media Players, page 33 (required)

-Prerequisites for Configuring NTP on Cisco StadiumVision Director Servers and DMPs
+Prerequisites for Configuring NTP on Cisco Stadium Vision Director Servers and DMPs